openstack/oslo-specs/specs/juno/pbr-semver.rst

 * Provide a new command (``tag-release``) to do the git tagging for developers.
-  It will accept parameters allowing manual control, but will enforce semver is being followed (e.g. if there is a newer tag than the version being tagged in the history of the branch, thats an error).
+  It will accept parameters allowing manual control, but will enforce semver is being followed (e.g. if there is a newer tag than the version being tagged in the history of the branch, that's an error).
 Alpha, beta and rc tagging can be automated too.

 * Provide a python API for getting version_info style version data. e.g.::